 If the reason is deemed invalid by the relevant Leader of Learning and the Head of Learning and the appeal is rejected, then a ZERO PENALTY will be applied and a WARNING LETTER issued; however the task must still be completed.

-Students and parents will be notified in writing of the outcome of each Illness/Misadventure appeal through a copy of the Illness/Misadventure form returned to the student's Homeroom Box.
+Students and parents will be notified in writing of the outcome of each Illness/Misadventure appeal via email.

 Procedure for absence due to Illness or Misadventure